j-paulus/grrrmin_heatmap/README.md

   - Only tracks starting near this point (lat, lon, in decimal WGS84) are plotted.
 - `--start_max_dist <float>`
   - Only tracks starting within this radius (in meters) from "start_center" are plotted.
+- `--do_binary`
+  - Binarize the sum track, i.e., ignore the "heat" and plot all with the same color.

 ### Examples
 - Plot all "steps" activities from the year 2020, figure limited to north Nuremberg: